 The sponsor list also includes Prudential Insurance Company of America, Continental LTC, CNA Insurance, MetLife, Thrivent Financial, Bankers Life, LifeSecure Insurance Company, Lincoln Financial Group, MedAmerica and Northwestern Mutual

 Representatives from Mutual of Omaha and Genworth gave a presentation on field underwriting for stand-alone LTCI.
 They pointed out that the approval rate is 76.5% for LTCI applicants ages 40 to 59, and 80.7% for applicants ages 60 to 65.
 The approval rate is just 60% for applicants ages 71 and older.

 Steve Cain of LTCI Partners LLC moderated a discussion on worksite sales of stand-alone LTCI.
-They presented a chart, based on LIMRA data, showing that both employers and employees are still more interested in LTCI than in disability insurance or critical illness insurance.
+Session speakers presented a chart, based on LIMRA data, showing that both employers and employees are still more interested in LTCI than in disability insurance or critical illness insurance.